St Drostan's Kirkyard Insch

 The conservation of the Radulfus stone, the stabilisation and repair of the remaining gable together with the restoration of its bell-cot was undertaken through the Aberdeenshire Historic Kirkyards project in 2004.

 The beautiful and elaborate bell-cot is dated 1613 and contains the initials MIL - Minister John Logie.
 It was probably erected on a new Kirk of that date.
 This structure would have been remodelled and repaired on a number of occasions over the next 2 centuries.
 A new bell made by Gilbert Gely was added nearly a century later in 1706.
-This bell was removed to the new Parish Kirk following the demolition of the old in 1882.
+This bell was removed to the Station Museum in Insch following the demolition of the old in 1882.

 George Forsyth (b1826), a local master baker, placed bricks in his ovens every Saturday evening and on the Sunday morning placed them in or under the family pew - how grateful they must have been as in 1842 it is recorded that the Kirk interior was without plaster and a ceiling.